marxin/texi2rst-generated/sphinx/share/md.rst

 .. only:: gccint

-  .. index:: class preference constraints

-  .. index:: register class preference constraints

-  .. index:: voting between constraint alternatives
+  .. index:: class preference constraints, register class preference constraints, voting between constraint alternatives

   The operand constraints have another function: they enable the compiler to decide which kind of hardware register a pseudo register is best